Best No-Fee Credit Cards (2026 Family Guide)

 Foreign Transaction Fee2.5%

 Neo takes a different approach than traditional bank cards.
-Instead of offering a flat rate on spending categories, Neo gives you elevated cash back when you shop at any of its 10,000+ partner retailers — brands like Loblaws, Sport Chek, Canadian Tire, and hundreds of others.
-The average cash back across Neo’s partner network is around 5%, which is exceptional for a no-fee card.
+Instead of offering a flat rate on spending categories, Neo gives you elevated cash back when you shop at any of its 10,000+ partner locations — brands like Loblaws, Sport Chek, Canadian Tire, and hundreds of others.
+The average cash back across Neo’s partner network is around 5%, with some locations offering up to 15% back — exceptional for a no-fee card.

-The catch is that cash back outside of partner retailers is lower — so if you’re a heavy Amazon shopper or spend a lot internationally, Neo’s earn rate drops significantly.
+The catch is that cash back outside of partner locations is lower — so if you’re a heavy Amazon shopper or spend a lot internationally, Neo’s earn rate drops significantly.

 Annual Fee$0